How Hackers Operate and How to Protect Yourself

 Predators who stalk people while online can pose a serious physical threat.
 Using extreme caution when agreeing to meet an online “friend” or acquaintance in person is always the best way to keep safe.

 How will I know if I've been hacked?

-Check the accuracy of your personal accounts, credit cards, and documents.
+Check the accuracy of your personal accounts, credit cards and documents.
 Are there unexplained transactions?
 Questionable or unauthorized changes?
-If so, dangerous malware installed by predators or hackers may already be lurking.
+If so, dangerous malware installed by predators or hackers might be the cause.